-- Most food services locations on campus will be re-opening in September.
+- Most food services locations on campus reopened in September 2021.
 To learn which locations are currently open, visit Food Services.

 Student Housing and Self-Isolation

 Student Housing has implemented plans to provide the best possible accommodation for our residents given COVID-19 challenges.
-For details on COVID-19 Residence Rules, move-in fall 2021 and self-isolation accommodations, visit Student Housing (Okanagan).
+For details on COVID-19 Residence Rules, move-in and self-isolation accommodations, visit Student Housing (Okanagan).

 UBCO operations teams are working to ensure buildings are properly cleaned, operating, and maintained to provide a safe environment for students, faculty, and staff.